setnan/Eksamen-OOP4/README.md

 * Guidance on project structure and file organization
 * Inspiration and formatting tips for README presentation
 * Conceptual sparring to explore unfamiliar features and techniques.

-* AI-assisted reflections and conversations served as inspiration and guidance, with no direct code copied.
+> AI-assisted reflections and conversations served as inspiration and guidance, with no direct code copied.

-> All AI suggestions were manually reviewed and selectively applied.

 ---